mialkin/docs/programming/kubernetes/flux.md

 # Flux

+Flux is a tool for keeping Kubernetes clusters in sync with sources of configuration (like git repositories), and automating updates to configuration when there is new code to deploy.

 In our example we are going to use [flux-get-started](https://github.com/fluxcd/flux-get-started).
 If you want to use that too, be sure to create a fork of it on GitHub.

 Installing fluxctl on macOS: